lilosa88/Titanic/README.md

   We observed that in both cases, women has more chance of survive that men.

- 2. How does the sex influenciate the survival rate
+ 2. How does the sex influence the survival rate

  <p align="center">
   <img src="https://github.com/lilosa88/Titanic/blob/main/images/Captura%20de%20Pantalla%202021-04-26%20a%20la(s)%208.51.55.png" width="360" height="280">
  </p>
  As we suspected, the sex strongly influence the rate of survival.
 This makes sense since they were prioritizing woman of all ages to enter in the lifeboats.

-  3. How does the class influenciate the survival rate
+  3. How does the class influence the survival rate

   <p align="center">
    <img src="https://github.com/lilosa88/Titanic/blob/main/images/Captura%20de%20Pantalla%202021-04-26%20a%20la(s)%208.52.52.png" width="360" height="280">